As Ukraine conflict rages, Biden seeks to unite Americans in annual speech

 Biden must convince viewers at home that the economy is, in fact, in solid shape despite inflation concerns, and that tough sanctions imposed by the Washington and allies are worth the pain.
 Russia's invasion of Ukraine could cause gasoline prices to skyrocket in the United States, adding to the highest inflation rate in 40 years.

-About two-thirds of Americans support Biden slapping Russia with economic sanctions over its incursion into Ukraine.
-L1N2UY1I0
+About two-thirds of Americans support Biden slapping Russia with economic sanctions over its invasion of Ukraine.

 At the same time, security at home is an issue.
 Federal authorities are reinstalling fencing around the Capitol as Washington prepares for planned trucker protests inspired by demonstrations in Canada against pandemic-related restrictions.
 L1N2V20N0